 In addressing "the extent of the public's right to use the public water in the event of continuing public ownership of the underlying land," the Kramer court discusses three of its prior decisions.
 Citing Darling v.
-Christensen,98 the court held that
+Christensen,98 the court held that the owners of property abutting the high water mark held a littoral "right of access to the water of this navigable body of water," and that the owner of the land below that high-water mark had "no right or authority to interfere with, interrupt or prevent the exercise of said right of access to the lake."

-Plaintiffs had honed in on language in the Darling opinion with regard to public rights of access to the shore from "public streets that had their 'termini' at the high-water border of the plaintiffs' land,"100 but the Kramer court correctly observed that both the private and public claims of access arose from their riparian properties and not from the public's right of use in the navigable waters.101
+Plaintiffs had honed in on language in the Darling opinion with regard to public rights of access to the shore from "public streets that had their 'termini' at the high-water border of the plaintiffs' land," loo but the Kramer court correctly observed that both the private and public claims of access arose from their riparian properties and not from the public's right of use in the navigable waters. lo